mayank-padhma/mayank-padhma/README.md

 - 👋 Hi, I’m @mayank-padhma
 - 👀 I’m interested in android and web development
 - 🌱 I’m currently learning Microsoft Azure
-- 💞️ I’m looking to collaborate on nothing as of now cuz im learning
+- 💞️ I’m looking to collaborate on Android Development Projects and other software development projects.
 - 📫 How to reach me 232001mp@gmail.com

 <!---